ddgae2/covid19check/README.md

 >_ python covid19track.py

 # Step 3: Analysis
 In March 2020, the sample data contained more than just repository archival.
-Nevertheless, negative COVID-19 results, positive COVID-19 results, and hospital cases were increasing.
+These data were negative COVID-19 results, positive COVID-19 results, and hospital cases.
 Should we be concerned?

 # Reference
 The Data download. (n.d.).
 The COVID Tracking Project. https://covidtracking.com/data/download/